Foreign relations of Kuwait

-Since its independence in 1961, Kuwait maintained strong international relations with most countries, especially nations within the Arab world.
-Its vast oil reserves gives it a prominent voice in global economic forums and organizations like the OPEC.
-Kuwait is also a major ally of ASEAN, a regional ally of China, and a major non-NATO ally.
+Since its independence in 1961, Kuwait has maintained strong international relations with most countries, especially nations within the Arab world.
+Its vast oil reserves give it a prominent voice at the global economic forums and organizations like the OPEC.
+Kuwait is also a major ally of ASEAN, a regional ally of China, and a major non-NATO ally of the United States.